 - Are they opening up new offices, closing offices?

 The next stage is to, of course, engage your prospect.
-So the engage stage is your ability to start a conversation with someone, which involves a combination of messaging and sequencing.
+So the engagement stage is your ability to start a conversation with someone, which involves a combination of messaging and sequencing.
 As Jason explained, there are two parts to it – for the sequencing, he has a framework called K.I.S.S or “keep it simple sequencing”, because as he says, people overthink this part.

 Overall, Jason advises that your engagement sequence be as streamlined as possible; however, it all depends on how many touches you have and how many different angles you’re taking.
 Usually, though, the prospecting sequence can last anywhere between two weeks to a month.
 Although he suggests that he wouldn’t recommend it if you’re considering spreading it out over a month because engagement will dither.